beob2020/onpremK8s/roles/all_nodes/README.md

-Role Name
+Role All_Nodes
 =========

-A brief description of the role goes here.
+This role is used to configure all nodes in the cluster.
+It is used to install the following packages:
+- python3
+- python3-pip
+- python3-devel
+- python3-setuptools

 Requirements
 ------------

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

 Role Variables
 --------------